inaimathi/cl-notebook/README.md

 ##### Bugs
 - Should show the orange border as soon as something is edited in a cell, not just between eval and completion
+- `go-sexp` doesn't handle quoted terms well.
+For instance, you'd expect using it on `'((:one :two) (:three :four))` to land you at that last close paren, but it actuall lands you just to the right of the `e` in `:one`.

 ##### Features (not necessarily in priority order)
 ######## Back-end
+- Really REALLY need tags.
+Named checkpoints that you can jump to in book history.
+This may in fact be a `:fact-base` feature, rather than a `:cl-notebook` feature
 - Let user configure where to check for a `quicklisp` folder (by default, check `~/quicklisp`, `~/.cl-notebook/quicklisp` and `quicklisp` in CWD)
 - Leave notebooks on disk; just figure out their names and load them on demand when opened.
 You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 	- Eval all code and markup cells when opening a notebook